-Although there are key techniques to nail, such as good foreplay and clitoral stimulation, it’s important to discover what your particular partner needs to have orgasms.
+Although there are key techniques that most people will enjoy, such as good foreplay and clitoral stimulation, you might find your partner needs something different to previous partners to reliably reach orgasm.

 Observe what works physically